Storytelling with Simplicity

 Passionate about creating impact by applying the principles of simplicity, he has over 20 years of experience in business strategy, product development, and operations across numerous sectors (focus on high tech, aerospace, retail), functions (focus on strategy/business building, product development/innovation, marketing/sales), and geographies (U.S., Europe, Middle East).

-GLG Projects is looking for more council members to consult on long-term engagements.
+GLG Projects is looking for more network members to consult on long-term engagements.
 If you’re interested, please apply here.